Why is my dog not eating?

 It’s important to note that some dogs may not have a stressor but can still become anxious.
 And no matter what’s done to keep your dog’s routine the same, their anxiety may spiral.

-In these cases, it’s best to seek help from your veterinarian and/or a canine behaviourist to see how to manage your dog’s anxiety.
+In cases where routine isn’t enough, anxiety might spiral out of control.
+If your dog isn’t eating but acting normal, it’s best to seek help from your veterinarian and/or a canine behaviourist to see how to manage your dog’s anxiety.
 Your veterinarian may start your dog on anxiety medications to help them feel calm and happy.
 These interventions will also help with appetite.

 These dog health problems can also cause nausea, which will decrease your dog’s appetite entirely.
 Other dog health problems like severe dental disease, liver disease, or even a skin infection can also cause a dog to lose his appetite.